The General Data Protection Regulation (GDPR) will take effect in the UK on 25 May 2018. This short guide briefly sets out:

 If your organisation has not yet assessed how it will comply with the GDPR (or indeed current data protection legislation), it is advisable to do so as soon as possible to ensure that changes can be implemented before the GDPR comes into law in May 2018.

-Wright Hassall can help protect your organisation by carrying out a review of your existing policies and practices and provide recommendations to help your organisation comply with the GDPR.
-We can also train and advise your Data Protection Officer or act for your organisation in this capacity.
+We can help protect your organisation by carrying out a review of your existing contracts, policies and practices and provide recommendations to help your organisation comply with the GDPR.
+We can also train your Data Protection Officer.

 If you would like more information about the GDPR or the services that we can offer, please contact one of the authors below.